wzhu816/wzhupersonalwebsite/content/blog/excel-reporting-writer/index.md

 title: Excel + Python = ∞
 ---

 Recently I've been reading this book ["Python for Excel: A modern Environment for Automation and Data Analysis (2021)"](https://www.oreilly.com/library/view/python-for-excel/9781492080992/)[^summary], and was impressed by the easiness of reader and writer packages available in python!
-This post borrows the content from the Chapter 8 of the book, Excel File Manipulation with Reader and Writer Packages, where ***OpenPyXL*** and ***XlsxWriter*** pacakges will be introduced.
+This post borrows the content from the Chapter 8 of this book, Excel File Manipulation with Reader and Writer Packages, where ***OpenPyXL*** and ***XlsxWriter*** packages will be introduced.
 Both packages cover similar functionality of writing *xlsx* or *xlsm* files, but each package has its own few features that are unique to the other.

 🗒️**OpenPyXL** can read, write, and edit, as well as make it easier to produce Excel files with VBA macros.